grahampugh/grahampugh.github.io/_posts/2022-04-19-jamfuploader-jcds-mode.md

     "https://my.jamf.instance/dbfileupload"
 ```

-To replace an existing package, one can set the OBJECT_ID to an existing package.
+To replace an existing package, one can set the `OBJECT_ID` value to the ID of an existing package.

 This endpoint, although not supported by Jamf, works well for people using an external cloud provider for their fileshare distribution point.
 However, for those with a Jamf Cloud Distribution Point, it has been proving less reliable, especially recently.